Menu Close

 Ancient miners used granite stones found on the nearby beach to remove and crush up the limestone and extract the green malachite.
 Malachite is a copper carbonate hydroxide mineral which can be polished for jewelry or ground up and used as a pigment.

-Heating malachite with charcoal (pure carbon) results in the release of carbon dioxide and high purity copper.
+When malachite is heated with charcoal, the reaction releases carbons dioxide and produces high-purity copper.
 The process of heating ore to extract metal is called “smelting”.

 The American Chemical Society published an experiment for high school chemistry classes to smelt your own copper using common household items.
 I love when my degrees in chemistry and history join forces!